jupyter/docker-stacks/docs/contributing/tests.md

 ## How the Tests Work

-A [GitHub Action workflow](https://github.com/jupyter/docker-stacks/blob/master/.github/workflows/docker.yml) runs tests against pull requests submitted to the `jupyter/docker-stacks` repository:
+A [GitHub Action workflow](https://github.com/jupyter/docker-stacks/blob/master/.github/workflows/docker.yml) runs tests against pull requests submitted to the `jupyter/docker-stacks` repository.

 We use `pytest` module to run tests on the image.
 `conftest.py` and `pytest.ini` in the `tests` folder define the environment in which tests are run.